AsimAliMurtaza/Spreadsheet-Project/README.md

 ## Introduction

-Welcome to Mini Excel, a simple spreadsheet application developed as a Data Structures and Algorithms mid-semester project.
+Welcome to Mini Excel, a simple spreadsheet application developed as a Data Structures and Algorithms project.
 This project aims to provide a hands-on learning experience for understanding and implementing linked lists in a practical context.

 ## Features